From New York to Los Angeles

 - Minnesota: Often viewed as being a Flanderization of every Midwestern stereotype, home of people with thick, Scandinavian-descended accents who embody the American version of Japanese Politeness, known (of course) as Minnesota Nice.

-- Columbus: Rarely seen or mentioned in fiction, but it's another hotbed of sociological study and commercial test runs due to its racial and age demographics closely mirroring the United States as a whole.
+- Columbus: Rarely seen or mentioned in fiction, despite being both the state's capital and largest citynote , but it's another hotbed of sociological study and commercial test runs due to its racial and age demographics closely mirroring the United States as a whole.
 Furthermore, the city lacks a strong regional identity, even compared to other Ohio cities.
 Basically, it's Peoria or Muncie as a major metropolis.

 - Pennsylvania (outside of Philadelphia)

-- Utah: Despite being located quite far from the Midwest, most stereotypes of the state, and of Mormons in general, are essentially Midwestern stereotypes cranked Up to Eleven.
-Mormonism did indeed spend many of its formative years in the Midwestnote , before heading to what's now Utah in search of a land without a pre-existing Christian population to disapprove of their religion.
-Many of the early Mormon converts in Europe also came from Scandinavia, not unlike the upper Midwest, and moved to Utah soon after.
+- Utah: Despite being located quite far from the Midwest, most stereotypes of the state, and of Mormonisms in general, are essentially Midwestern stereotypes cranked Up to Eleven.
+Mormonism did indeed spend many of its formative years in the Midwest,note before heading to what's now Utah in search of a land without a pre-existing population to disapprove of their religion (at that point Utah was part of Mexico and home to a few scattered indigenous tribes).
+Like the Upper Midwest, many of the early Mormon converts who settled in Utah came from Scandinavia.

 - Upstate New York: Technically outside the region, but often given the same treatment, especially by people from New York City.
 It is in fact quite different from most media depictions of New York; descriptions of it as a virgin wilderness in the works of James Fenimore Cooper are, in many cases, only slightly exaggerated.